 What should I do between enrolling and when camp starts?

-You will receive reminders about required supplemental forms including medical clearances, authorized pick up permissions, emergency contacts, T-shirt size, and other relevant camp requirements.
+You will receive reminders about required supplemental forms including medical clearances, authorized pick-up permissions, emergency contacts, T-shirt size, reservations for extended day services, and other relevant camp requirements.
 You can also log into your online account, at any time, and review your registration details to find out if anything is still outstanding.
-You can also contact us at 1-800-529-CAMP anytime, and we will be happy to help you.
+Questions?
+Contact us at 1-800-529-CAMP anytime, and we will be happy to help you.

 If I register and decide to cancel, what is your cancellation policy?

-We know these times are uncertain and have created a worry-free cancellation policy for 2021.
+We know these times are uncertain and have created a cancellation policy for 2022.

 Can my child be grouped with their friends?

 Yes!
-As long as campers are in the same grade level, we are happy to honor grouping requests as long as our pandemic health and safety protocols permit this.
-You can make the request at the time of registration.
-As a reminder, camp pods will be smaller this summer, enrollment will be limited and applications will be accepted on a first-come, first-serve basis.
+As long as campers are in the same rising grade level, we are happy to honor grouping requests.
+You can make the request at the time of registration until May 1, 2022.
+We do our best to honor one friend request per camper.
+Any requests made after May 1, 2022, cannot be guaranteed.
+As a reminder, enrollment will be limited, and applications will be accepted on a first-come, first-serve basis.

 Can we sign up for just one week of camp?